How to Find the PERFECT Place to Stay in Tokyo (Even on a Budget)

 When you walk through the neighborhood, it’s so quiet that you’ll think that you’re no longer in Tokyo.
 In a neighboring district is my favorite shrine in Tokyo: Nezu Shrine.

-What to see and do in Ueno & Yanaka
+What to Do in Ueno & Yanaka

 Here is a list of things to do in Ueno, Yanaka, and Nezu districts.
+You can read more about them on day one of this 4-day Tokyo itinerary.

 Tokyo National Museum – You can find several museums in Ueno Kyeon, but Tokyo National Museum is the best museum in Tokyo.
 Great for learning about the art and history of Japan.